-de Sarthe Project Space is pleased to present Qin Lingsen’s first solo-exhibition entitled ‘The Theory of Everything’ at the gallery.
+de Sarthe Project Space is pleased to present Qin Lingsen’s first solo-exhibition titled ‘The Theory of Everything’ at the gallery.
 The exhibition will open on May 13th starting from 4:30 p.m. and will be on view through June 11th, 2017.

 Qin Lingsen’s works include paintings, paper collages, multimedia images, installations, ready-made products, and sculptures.
 As an artist who was born after 1990, he has a great interest in the interconnection between the arts and a variety of subject studies, which can be seen in previous works with compelling representation.
 Qin tries to use substance other than images to reach other states of non-morphological awareness, and converse with different elements and fragments to divulge feeling into his artwork.